-Time Line The time within which entitled and mandated services must be provided; also prohibits being put on a waiting list for any service to which you have a right.

-Transition A change from one program or situation to another (as hospital to home or from an infant program to preschool).

-Also refers to planning for students leaving school in

-preparation for adult life.
+- Time Line The time within which entitled and mandated services must be provided; also prohibits being put on a waiting list for any service to which you have a right. - TransitionA change from one program or situation to another (as hospital to home or from an infant program to preschool).
+Also refers to planning for students leaving school in preparation for adult life. - TriennialEvery student with a disability eligible for special educationAssessmentservices shall have a complete reassessment at least every three years.